Advocacy

 The PTA Council of Howard County (PTA-CHC) welcomes our participation on advocacy issues throughout the year.
 There are usually shortages of community members advocating to fund our school system both at the local (Howard County) and the state level.
 Multiple issues are raised each year; the PTA-CHC cannot tackle all of them.
 School PTAs can pursue their own advocacy efforts.
 Individuals are also encouraged to advocate as needs/concerns arise.

-Please contact our PTACHC representatives (ptachc@clespta.org) for any advocacy related ideas or concerns.
+Please contact our PTACHC representatives (ptachc.rep@clespta.org) for any advocacy related ideas or concerns.
 They can work with you on advocacy issues or bring them up with PTA-CHC.
+You are also welcome to join a PTACHC meeting at anytime.
+They are open to the public and the schedule can be found here.

 All school community members are welcome to register to speak in person or virtually at school board meetings that are usually held twice monthly.
 You can register to speak up to 3 minutes at each meeting on almost any topic that you have concerns about.
 There are also opportunities to speak to the Howard County Council and state legislature.
 All are welcome.